ersc-docs/ersc-docs.github.io/pages/Troubleshooting.md

 >
 >4.
 Try restarting your router.
 >
 >5.
 If you have installed Riot's Vanguard installed try turning it off.
+If you have any other games anti cheat that is known to be intrusive torn them off as well.
 </details>

 <details markdown="block">